 Title 22, Chapter 15a of the Alabama Code is known and may be cited as the “Alabama Clean Indoor Air Act.”[i]

 The law of Alabama prohibits persons from smoking in a public place or at a public meeting.
 Some places are excluded from this regulation.
 These excluded places include bars and lounges, retail tobacco stores and tobacco businesses, limousines used under private hire by an individual or corporation, hotel and motel rooms rented to guests, except for those rooms designated by the hotels and motels as “no smoking” rooms.
-Smoking by patients in a chemical dependency treatment program or mental health program may also be allowed provided the area is separated and well-ventilated pursuant to a policy established by the administrator of the program.
-Moreover, the program should also have identified that prohibiting smoking would interfere with the treatment of persons recovering from chemical dependency or mental illness.[ii]
+Smoking by patients in a chemical dependency treatment program or mental health program may be allowed in a separated well-ventilated area pursuant to a policy established by the administrator of the program that identifies circumstances in which prohibiting smoking would interfere with the treatment of persons recovering from chemical dependency or mental illness.[ii]

 In Alabama, smoking in work places must be regulated by the employer.
 An employer having an enclosed place of employment can adopt a written smoking policy.
 Such policy shall state that employees shall have the right to designate his or her work area as a nonsmoking area and to post the same with appropriate sign or signs, which shall be provided by the employer.
 The employer shall prohibit smoking in all common work areas, unless a majority of the workers who work in that area agree that a smoking area will be designated.

 An employer is also required to communicate the smoking policy to all employees within three weeks of its adoption.
 Employers shall also supply a written copy of their smoking policy upon request to any existing or prospective employee.
 Employers also have the right to designate any place of employment, or any portion thereof, as a nonsmoking area.[iii]